Skip to main content

 What's the Real Cost Difference in 2026?

-Gartner's 2025 IT Spending Forecast puts global enterprise software spending at $1.03 trillion, up 14% year over year.
+Gartner's 2025 IT Spending Forecast puts global enterprise software spending past a trillion dollars, up 14% year over year.
 Most of that is off-the-shelf subscriptions.
 A smaller slice, growing every year, goes to custom builds.
 Usually it happens the day a company realizes packaged software can't make its operations look any different from the competitor running the exact same tool.

-Custom software: $50,000-$500,000 upfront, $10,000-$50,000/year maintenance.
+Custom software: a one-time build, then a maintenance line.
 You get only the features you actually need.
 No per-user pricing.
 You own the codebase outright.
-Year one hurts, no way around it.
-But from year two on, your cost drops to maintenance only while the off-the-shelf bill keeps compounding every time you hire someone new.
+Year one is the heavy year, no way around it.
+But from year two on, your spend drops to upkeep only while the off-the-shelf bill keeps compounding every time you hire someone new.

 CustomizationLimited (config only)Unlimited